vikas-azureiot/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_06-automatic-enrollment-of-devices-in-dps.md

 #### Task 1: Create a disabled individual enrollment for the device.

-In this task, you will use the **sensor-thl-2001** device for the individual enrollment.
+In this task, you will configure an individual enrollment for the **sensor-thl-2001** device.

 1. If necessary, log in to your Azure portal using your Azure account credentials.

     If you have more than one Azure account, be sure that you are logged in with the account that is tied to the subscription that you will be using for this lab.

 1. On the Azure portal toolbar, click **Cloud Shell**

-    The Azure portal toolbar runs across the top of the portal window.
-The Cloud Shell button is the 6th in from the right.

 1. Verify that the Cloud Shell is using **Bash**.